-CUL3020 Foundations of Wine and Spirits
+CUL3020 Foundations of Wine

-This course introduces the student to a systematic sensory approach to wines and spirits and develops the student's ability to describe them in a marketable way.
-The course teaches a fundamental understanding of the relationship between climate, terrain, soils and grape varietals and the differentiation between quality levels of wine and spirits.
-Approximately 70 wines are tasted.
+This course introduces the student to a systematic sensory approach to wines and develops the student's ability to describe them in a marketable way .The course teaches a fundamental understanding of the relationship between location, climate, terrain, soils, viticulture and vinification and grape varieties and the differentiation between quality levels of wine.
+Wine tastings incorporate structured analysis leading students to identify regional and varietal organoleptic differences in wines.
+Tastings incorporate discussions on the pairing of food and wine.
+Representative wines are tasted.

-Offered at Charlotte, Providence, Providence CE 4.5 Quarter Credit Hours
+Offered at Charlotte, Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours